Bannock: Delicious and Nutritious

 - 1/4 cup butter, melted

 - 1 1/2 cups water or milk

 - Add flour, salt, and baking powder to a large bowl.
 Stir to mix.
-Pour melted butter and water over flour mixture.
+Pour melted butter and water over the flour mixture.
 Stir with a fork to make a ball.

 - Turn dough out on a lightly floured surface-small cutting board and knead gently about 10 times.
-Pat into flat circle 3/4-1" thick.
+Pat into a flat circle 3/4-1" thick.